If you’re in search of the best go-karting Sydney has to offer, look no further.

 Contact: (02) 4677 3330

-Another new one for Sydney is Entertainment Park, and while not exactly just a go-karting complex, the activity is one of the key attractions of this multi-faceted fun-plex.
-Located in Bankstown, the massive space also hosts bowling, racing simulators, hologate VR, and more — there’s even a barber.
-But it’s the e-karting arena that steals the show, with karts that can zip up to 85km/h.
+Located in Bankstown, the massive space also hosts bowling, racing simulators, hologate VR, and more — there’s even a barber (because of course there is).
+The e-karting arena, however, is what steals the show, with karts that can zip up to 85 km/h.

-Note that you’ll need to pay $15 per year for a licence here.
+Note that you’ll also need to pay $15 per year for a licence here.

 Contact: (02) 9773 1398